Pyramid of the Magician: Legend

-The name of the structure is derived from folk legends told by the indigenous Mayan people.
+The name of the structure is derived from folk legends told by the indigenous Maya people.
 The age of these tales is unknown, as is the Pre-Columbian name of the structure.
 The tale existed in varied accounts concerning the construction of the Pyramid of the Magician.

 According to one account, a magician-god named Itzamna was single-handedly supposed to have erected the pyramid in one night, using his might and magic.

 Another tale holds that when a certain gong was to sound, the city of Uxmal was destined to be led by a boy “not born of woman”.
 The gong was struck, one day, by a dwarf that was born unto no mother, but rather hatched from an egg by a childless, old woman (according to a tourist guide in Uxmal, this egg was an iguana egg, and the woman a witch).
 The sound of the gong struck fear into the city's ruler and the dwarf was ordered to be executed.
 The ruler reconsidered the death sentence, though, and promised that the dwarf's life would be spared if he could perform three seemingly impossible tasks.
 One of the tasks was to build a massive pyramid, taller than any building in the city, in a single night.
 The dwarf ultimately completed all the tasks, including the construction of the pyramid.
 The dwarf was hailed as the new ruler of Uxmal and the structure was dedicated to him.

 A slightly different version of this tale is recounted by Hans Li in The Ancient Ones:

 Legend tells that this temple-pyramid was built by a powerful dwarf magician, who was hatched from an egg by his mother.
 Under a threat by an Uxmal king he was ordered to build this temple within a fortnight, or else lose his life (82).

 In other surviving versions, the old woman is portrayed as a witch or sorceress and the dwarf is a boy who magically reaches adulthood overnight.

 The official legend as told to John Lloyd Stephens in 1840 by a local Maya native follows: